microsoft/FHIR-Converter/docs/TemplateManagementCLI.md

-Template Management is a tool to manage template files which is used in FHIR dotliquid converter engine.
-Template manager organizes template files in template image and allows pull and push operations.
+Template Management CLI is a tool to manage template files for FHIR Converter DotLiquid engine.
+This CLI tool manages all template files in OCI image format and allows pushing and pulling templates from [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).

 Template image is a layer based structure similar to docker image and uses [overlayfs](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html?highlight=overlayfs) concept to organize templates.